normoes/aws_mail/README.md

 The tool is written to send everything piped into it from `stdin` as an email, considering the settings found in `config.yml`.

-As this client uses the `boto3` library to send emails through AWS SES, it can be used as replacement for `sendmail` or any other mailer client on AWS instances - I found it very hard to configure `postfix` and could not make it work at all.
+As this client uses the `boto3` library to send emails through AWS SES, it can be used as replacement for `sendmail` or any other mailer client on AWS instances - I could not make the `postfix` configuration work at all for that scenario.

 Please also see the below: *Configure tools relying on /usr/sbin/sendmail*.

 The AWS EC2 instance should have an instance role attached, which allows sending emails through AWS SES.

 By default it just sends everything from `stdin`.
-The tool will recognize certain tools' log structure and will leave everything not part of it.
+Also by default,The tool recognizes certain tools' log structure and will leave everything not part of it.
 This works for:
 * `logwatch`
 * `unattended-upgrade`
 * `cron`